-- Facebook: Facebook is the giant of social media advertising, and offers some very precise targeting.
+- Facebook – Facebook is the giant of social media advertising, and offers some very precise targeting.
 For example, you can target your ad to people who have liked a page offering support to sufferers of the disease you are researching.
 Social media can also be a good way to attract healthy volunteers for certain trials, especially if you are trying to reach specific demographics.
 The best basis is to use interest-based marketing.
 For example, for diet and exercise trials, using interest-based marketing on Facebook to find fitness-oriented participants can be extremely cost-effective.
 Sexual health is another area in which interest-based marketing can be very efficient.

-- Instagram: Instagram ads have proven very effective in many ways.
+- Instagram – Instagram ads have proven very effective in many ways.
 They can be included as part of a Facebook campaign, or handled separately.

-- Online forums and message boards.
-Posting announcements to online forums and message boards that serve as support groups for the patient community can be very effective.
+- Online Forums and Message Boards – Posting announcements to online forums and message boards that serve as support groups for the patient community can be very effective.
 Make sure that the board admin is okay with you posting ads before doing so.
 Another alternative along similar lines is Craigslist, which is much more useful than its reputation indicates.

 Regardless of the channel you use, remember that you need to send a positive message.
-People with chronic disease don’t like to be reminded of their suffering so focus instead on offering hope.
+People with chronic disease don’t like to be reminded of their suffering, so focus instead on offering hope.

 Which channels are more effective can vary depending on what your trial is for, but the important thing to realize is that digital marketing can be effective for all trials, providing it is done correctly.
 You do need to have a good plan, knowing what you will do if you need to target specific populations.
-However, digital marking grants you the flexibility to target specific populations during a study if you discover that your recruitment is falling short in that area.
+However, digital marketing grants you the flexibility to target specific populations during a study if you discover that your recruitment is falling short in that area.

 If in doubt, seek expert help to put together your digital marketing campaign.
 Digital marketing allows you to recruit more specific and targeted populations to your clinical trial and supports a patient enrollment strategy that covers a wide base.